-Each main camp entry features a map depicting the location of the camp and its subcamps, as in this one of the Neuengamme system.
+Each main camp entry features a map depicting the geography of the camp and its subcamps, as in this one of the Neuengamme system.
 US Holocaust Memorial Museum

 Dutch Jewish prisoners stand at roll call shortly after their arrival on February 18, 1941, at Buchenwald.
 The letter “N” stands for Netherlands.
 US Holocaust Memorial Museum, courtesy of AG-B